-Jared Nuness is in his fourth year on the Baylor basketball staff and his second as director of player development.
+Jared Nuness is in his fifth year on the Baylor basketball staff and his third as director of player development.
 He spent his first two years on Baylor's staff as the director of video operations.

 Since graduating from Valparaiso University in 2001, Nuness has served as an assistant basketball coach at Hopkins (Minnetonka, Minn.)
 High School, head boys basketball coach at Minneapolis' Park Center High School (2005-06) and head coach at Bloomington's (Minn.)
 John F. Kennedy High School (2007-10).
 He was a camp director and coordinator for the University of Minnesota basketball camps for three years and another four years for NBA player Kris Humphries' basketball camps.